Debe Terhar: Marriage and children

-Terhar is married to Louis Terhar, a member of the Ohio House of Representatives from the 30th district.
+Debe Terhar is married to Louis Terhar, who served as a member of the Ohio House of Representatives from the 30th district and as a member of the Ohio Senate from the 8th District.
 They reside in the Cincinnati suburb of Monfort Heights.
-They have four children and four grandchildren.
+They have four children and six grandchildren.

 Ohio State Board of Education

 Terhar was elected to the Ohio State Board of Education in November 2010.
 Her term continues until December 2014.
 She was elected president of the state board in March 2011 with the support of Gov. John Kasich and reelected to the post in January 2013.

 Philosophical and/or political views

-Terhar is active in the Tea Party movement.
+Terhar was active in the Tea Party movement.

-Hitler controversy
+Manufactured Hitler controversy

 In January 2013, shortly after President Obama addressed the nation about gun control in the wake of the Sandy Hook Elementary School shooting, Terhar posted a graphic on her Facebook page with the caption "Never forget what this tyrant said: 'To conquer a nation, first disarm its citizens.' — Adolf Hitler."
 Terhar denied that she was comparing Obama to Hitler, but later stated that we "need to step back and think about it and look at history" to see that tyrants have disarmed their citizens.